 Are you looking for a fun family activity for Thanksgiving day?
-We have a fun Thanksgiving Scavenger Hunt!
-Print the rules and take photos…it’s that easy!
+We have a fun Thanksgiving Scavenger Hunt plus a free printable that your whole family will enjoy!

 Thanksgiving Scavenger Hunt

-This Thanksgiving, start a new tradition with your family- a Thanksgiving scavenger hunt.
+This year, start a new tradition with your family- a scavenger hunt for Thanksgiving!
 This is the perfect activity for the whole family, and I suspect even the older kids will love it, too.

 - Colorful Fall Leaf

 - A tree without a single leaf